twtiger/gosecco/docs/seccomp-policy-language.md

 ## Syntax of expressions

 In all expressions, there will be variables named arg0 to arg5 available.
 These are 64 bit unsigned numbers.
-All comparisons with these numbers will only operate on the lower 32 bits, such that the upper 32bits have to be 0 for the comparison to succeed.
+If the argument is compared with a constant, this comparison will only operate on the lower 32 bits of the argument, such that the upper 32bits have to be 0 for the comparison to succeed.
+However, when two arguments are compared, both upper and lower halves of the arguments will be used (for a 64 bit comparison).

 The arguments to unary or binary operators can be any VALUE, where VALUE is defined to either be one of the argument names, an explicit number, or another expression.